scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Terminology {#terms}

-**Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
-For example, the network of an Internet service provider, company, or university can constitute an AS.
-Although SCION ASes have a similar role to BGP ASes, they have a different address scheme and serve as a locator in the addressing of end hosts.
+**SCION Autonomous System (AS)**: A SCION Autonomous System is a network under a common administrative control.
+For example, the network of a SCION service provider, company, or university can constitute an AS.
+While functionally similar to a BGP AS, a SCION AS operates within an Isolation Domain (ISD), it utilizes a different address scheme and serves as a locator in the addressing of end hosts.
 References to ASes throughout this document refer to SCION ASes.

 **Core AS**: Each SCION isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (in SCION called "beaconing").